iTwin/itwinjs-core/docs/learning/backend/ExecutingECSQL.md

 1. Execute the ECSQL and iterate the query results (for ECSQL SELECT statements).
 1. Reset the statement and clear its parameter bindings, if the statement should be executed again.

 > For iModels only ECSQL SELECT statements can be executed.
-Data modification has to be done through
+Data modification must be done through the API.
-> the dedicated Element API.
+> For [ECDb files]($imodeljs-backend.ECDb) ECSQL INSERT, UPDATE and DELETE statements can be executed as well.

+There are two ways to execute an ECSQL statement:

+- [IModelDb.executeQuery]($imodeljs-backend.IModelDb.executeQuery) is the high-level API which does all the above steps in a single call.
+- [ECSqlStatement]($imodeljs-backend.ECSqlStatement) is the low-level API in case you need more flexibility, e.g. when iterating over the query results

 ## IModelDb.executeQuery